flightpathdata/flightpathdata/partners/partners.md

 Give us a heads up at <a href='mailto:support@csvpath.org'>support@csvpath.org</a> so we can be ready.

+# Project Sketches

+Preboarding projects can be short-duration process improvement efforts or substantial modernization or new-build engagements.
+Naturally, smaller projects are more common than major ones.
+This sketch is based on four recent preboarding process improvement projects that represent the typical requirements.

+* <a href='../assets/partners/Short-duration-preboarding-project-sketch.pdf'>Short-duration Project Sketch</a>

 # Commercial Relationships

 In certain cases, CsvPath Framework's lead sponsor, Atesta Analytics, enters commission-based partnerships.
 To discuss, contact dkershaw@atestaanalytics.com.